mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 The previous lines tell to leave 16-31 cores free for other uses.
 While the following would tell the system to use 0-15 cores:

-{% highlight shell %}
+{% highlight console %}
 # grep CPUAffinity /etc/systemd/system.conf
 CPUAffinity=0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15
 {% endhighlight %}

-Last but not least all the previous configuration is normally coupled along with Huge Pages which have to be set in grub.
+Last but not least all the previous configuration is normally coupled along with Huge Pages and other config (disabling C-states, soft lockups,set IOMMU, etc.) which have to be set in the grub kernel line.

-{% highlight shell %}
+{% highlight console %}
-default_hugepagesz=1GB hugepagesz=1G hugepages=236
+ iommu=pt intel_iommu=on nohz=on intel_pstate=disable nosoftlockup default_hugepagesz=1GB hugepagesz=1G hugepages=236
 {% endhighlight %}

 Overall, at this point you should have gotten a good depiction of what the hardware and logical layouts look like, if configuration related to it is in place or not and can observe how the problem description fits into it.